 I don't understand how anyone can watch the all three seasons of Tokyo Ghoul and say that this one stands up to the first two.
 It's clearly a massively overambitious failure of a project.

 I haven't read the manga and I don't plan to.
-This is a review of the anime only but the writing is so bad I would be surprised if the manga is much better.
+This is a review of the anime only.

 Note: This is a review coming from an anime only viewer.